dstroot/blog-next/_posts/2012-04-30-20-million-hits-per-day.md

 seoURL: ""
 ---

 I have been building a website recently just to get current with the latest web technologies and scaling.
 I  saw this post on Hacker News: [10 Million hits a day with WordPress using a $15 server](http://www.ewanleith.com/blog/900/10-million-hits-a-day-with-wordpress-using-a-15-server "10 Million hits a day with WordPress using a $15 server") and was intrigued.
-It was time to benchmark one of my own applications ([vizilinkz.com](http://www.vizilinkz.com/ "ViziLinkz")) since it also runs on an Amazon Micro server for now as my development/production machine.
+It was time to benchmark one of my own applications since it also runs on an Amazon Micro server for now as my development/production machine.

 First, let’s get this out of the way.
 Amazon will throttle your micro server into the ground if you actually ran this level of traffic for an extended period of time.
 This [article ](http://gregsramblings.com/2011/02/07/amazon-ec2-micro-instance-cpu-steal/)explains it rather well.
 However this experiment still illustrates what is possible with this level of virtual hardware.
 If you actually have high levels of traffic then you already know a micro instance is not for you.